NoobProgammer/MMT-Project/README.md

 *LATER: Add screenshots of the application*

 ## How to run the application?

-The application comes with a pre-populated menu in the database and images of the menu.
-Custom run is not implemented yet *(will update later)*

-1. Run the server:
+1. Localte to server folder and run the db.py to populate the database:
     ```
     cd ./server
+    python3 db.py
+    ```

+2. Run the server:

+    ```
+    cd ./server
     python3 server.py
     ```
-2. Run the client on a different terminal:
+3. Run the client on a different terminal:

     ```
     cd ./client
     python3 App.py
     ```
-3. Type in the ip address and the port number of the server:
+4. Type in the ip address and the port number of the server:

     ```
     Enter the server IP: *IP goes here*